snivilised/balloons/README.md

 ##### ✅ Miscellaneous automated changes

-+ `reset version files`: this is optional because the release process automatically updates the version number according to the tag specified by the user, but will initially contain the version number which reflects the current value of astrolib at the time the client project is instantiated.
++ `reset version files`: this is optional because the release process automatically updates the version number according to the tag specified by the user, but will initially contain the version number which reflects the current value of balloons at the time the client project is instantiated.
 + `change SOURCE_ID`: to "github.com/pandora/maestro"

 #### 🖐 Manual changes